Special relativity and the rod/slot paradox – IV – consequences of an inclination angle in the slot’s frame

 Initial conditions were such that the left end of the rod after having moved from a height yA = h to yA = 0 also touches the left end of a slot.
 The slot moves with horizontal velocity –νx at yA = yB = 0 along the xA-axis.

-A major result of applying the Lorentz transformation in the previous 3rd post was that the rod as seen from frame B (where the plate with the slot is at rest) shows an inclination angle Ψ with the x-axis.
+A major result of the Lorentz transformation in the previous 3rd post was that the rod as seen from frame B (where the plate with the slot is at rest) shows an inclination angle Ψ with the x-axis.
 This is depicted in the next drawing at tB = 0:

 Illustration 2: Inclination angle of the rod with the x-axis in frame A at tA = 0